 TASK1 and TASK3 are 2 highly active potassium channels in the cell membranes of zona glomerulosa cells in the adrenal gland.
 These channels are involved with maintaining the resting potential in the cell membrane of these cells.
 When either one of these channels is not working, the cell membrane is more strongly depolarized at its resting potential.
 This means that the electric field is weaker and the cell can be stimulated more easily to produce aldosterone.

 The normal process for the secretion of aldosterone is that a small increase in the potassium level in the blood or an increase of angiotensin II will depolarize the cell membrane in the zona glomerulosa cells.
 This change in voltage (electric field) opens the voltage sensitive T type calcium channels.
 Calcium then rushes into the cytoplasm of the cell.
 (Here are links to videos of normal calcium response and abnormal TASK3 calcium response to angiotensin II.)
-The increase in the cytoplasm of calcium results in a signaling cascade that leads to an increase in aldosterone synthase, the enzyme that makes aldosterone.
+The increase of calcium in the cytoplasm results in a signaling cascade that leads to an increase in aldosterone synthase, the enzyme that makes aldosterone.
 This results in an increase in the amount of aldosterone made by the cell, and then secreted into the blood stream.

 The researchers bred mice that were missing TASK3 potassium channels.
 They fed them diets with differing amounts of sodium and potassium, and measured blood pressure, aldosterone, and renin.
 They also examined adrenal gland slices and measured the electric field (voltage) across the cell membranes of zona glomerulosa cells in the adrenal gland slices.